moorepants/dissertation/davisbicycle.rst

    \left(\frac{1 \textrm{m}}{\pi 7 \textrm{m/s}}\right)^2 = 0.020 m

-I fashioned a very low sinusoidal bump from would that we laid on the track on the floor at the beginning of the track, :ref:`Figure 33 <figBump>`  and also launched under the bicycle on the treadmill.
-The bump launching is somewhat amusing and we had to construct a "bump catcher" so that the bump didn't fly off the back of the treadmill and hurt anyone or anything, :ref:`Figure 34
+I fashioned a very low sinusoidal bump from would that we laid on the track on the floor at the beginning of the track, :ref:`Figure 11.33<figBump>`  and also launched under the bicycle on the treadmill.
+The bump launching is somewhat amusing and we had to construct a "bump catcher" so that the bump didn't fly off the back of the treadmill and hurt anyone or anything, :ref:`Figure 11.34<figBumpCatcher>`.
-<figBumpCatcher>`.

 .. _figBump: